 The New York County Behavioral Health Diversion Forum

 In 2008, CASES initiated a small workgroup of government agencies and nonprofit providers committed to developing policies and practices to improve outcomes for individuals with serious mental illness who had become involved in the New York County Criminal Court.
-Over the past eight years, this workgroup has grown to include more than 30 public and nonprofit agencies.
+Since its first meeting more than ten years ago, this workgroup has grown to include more than 30 public and nonprofit agencies.
 Co-chaired by CASES and the NYC Department of Health and Mental Hygiene, the New York County Behavioral Health Diversion Forum has also expanded its focus to individuals with a range of behavioral health treatment needs and diversion from all stages of court involvement including in New York County Supreme Court.
 The Forum is also working closely with government officials and managed care providers to ensure justice-involved people with behavioral health needs have access to and coverage for the medical services they need in order to achieve and maintain recovery and wellness in the community.

 Other System Engagement Activities